ankane/ahoy/README.md

 ### Querying Events

-Ahoy provides two methods on the event model to make querying easier.
+Ahoy provides a few methods on the event model to make querying easier.

 To query on both name and properties, you can use: